Dalai Lama: 1st Dalai Lama

-The Dalai Lama title was posthumously given to Gedun Drupa after 1578.
-The Dalai Lama lineage started from humble beginnings.
-'Pema Dorje' (1391–1474), the boy who was to become the first in the line, was born in a cattle pen in Shabtod, Tsang in 1391.
-His nomad parents kept sheep and goats and lived in tents.
-When his father died in 1398 his mother was unable to support the young goatherd so she entrusted him to his uncle, a monk at Narthang, a major Kadampa monastery near Shigatse, for education as a Buddhist monk.
-Narthang ran the largest printing press in Tibet and its celebrated library attracted scholars and adepts from far and wide, so Pema Dorje received an education beyond the norm at the time as well as exposure to diverse spiritual schools and ideas.
-He studied Buddhist philosophy extensively and in 1405, ordained by Narthang's abbot, he took the name of Gendun Drup.
-Soon recognised as an exceptionally gifted pupil, the abbot tutored him personally and took special interest in his progress.
-In 12 years he passed the 12 grades of monkhood and took the highest vows.
-After completing his intensive studies at Narthang he left to continue at specialist monasteries in Central Tibet, his grounding at Narthang was revered among many he encountered.
+Pema Dorje (1391–1474), who would eventually be posthumously declared the 1st Dalai Lama, was born in a cattle pen in Shabtod, Tsang in 1391.
+His family were goatherders, but when his father died in 1398, his mother entrusted him to his uncle for education as a Buddhist monk.
+Pema Dorje was sent to Narthang, a major Kadampa monastery near Shigatse, which ran the largest printing press in Tibet.
+Its celebrated library attracted many scholars, so Pema Dorje received an education beyond the norm at the time as well as exposure to diverse spiritual schools and ideas.

+He studied Buddhist philosophy extensively.
+In 1405, ordained by Narthang's abbot, he took the name of Gendun Drup.
+He was recognised as an exceptionally gifted pupil, so the abbot tutored him personally and took special interest in his progress.
+In twelve years he passed the twelve grades of monkhood and took the highest vows.
+After completing his intensive studies at Narthang he left to continue at specialist monasteries in Central Tibet.

-In 1415 Gendun Drup met Tsongkhapa, founder of the Gelugpa school, and became his student; their meeting was of decisive historical and political significance as he was later to be known as the 1st Dalai Lama.
-When eventually Tsongkhapa's successor the Panchen Lama Khedrup Je died, Gendun Drup became the leader of the Gelugpa.
-He rose to become Abbot of Drepung, the greatest Gelugpa monastery, outside Lhasa.
+In 1415, Gendun Drup met Tsongkhapa, founder of the Gelugpa school, and became his student.
+After the death of Tsongkhapa's successor, the Panchen Lama Khedrup Je, Gendun Drup became the leader of the Gelugpa.
+He rose to become Abbot of Drepung, the greatest Gelugpa monastery outside Lhasa.

-It was mainly due to Gendun Drup's energy and ability that Tsongkhapa's new school grew into an expanding order capable of competing with others on an equal footing.
-Taking advantage of good relations with the nobility and a lack of determined opposition from rival orders, on the very edge of Karma Kagyu-dominated territory he founded Tashilhunpo Monastery at Shigatse.
-He was based there, as its Abbot, from its founding in 1447 until his death.
-Tashilhunpo, 'Mountain of Blessings', became the fourth great Gelugpa monastery in Tibet, after Ganden, Drepung and Sera had all been founded in Tsongkhapa's time.
-It later became the seat of the Panchen Lamas.
+It was mainly due to Gendun Drup that Tsongkhapa's new school grew into an order capable of competing with others on an equal footing.
+Taking advantage of good relations with the nobility and a lack of determined opposition from rival orders, he founded Tashilhunpo Monastery at Shigatse, on the very edge of Karma Kagyu-dominated territory, and would serve as its Abbot until his death.
+This monastery became the fourth great Gelugpa monastery in Tibet, after Ganden, Drepung, and Sera, all founded in Tsongkhapa's time, and would later become the seat of the Panchen Lamas.